KatherLab/genml/README.md

 3. **After validating a pair of Tokenizer and Encoder**  <br>
    Add the mapping to conf/feature_params/mapping.yml

-## TODO:
+## To-Do List
-1. Remove the register step for tokenizer and encoder
+- [ ] Remove the register step for tokenizer and encoder
-2. Option to output cls token as embedding
+- [x] Option to output cls token as embedding
-3. Dock container
+- [ ] Dock container
+- [ ] Include Enformer and nucleotide transformer